Laura-ZR/BackboneScale/README.md

 # BackboneScale

 BackboneScale is a software tool designed to accurately measure the spinal length from medical imaging data, specifically DICOM files.
 Developed with a focus on ease of use and precision, BackboneScale is intended to aid in the diagnosis and treatment of scoliosis.
-As such, the software outputs three different lengths: anterior, posterior, and central.
+As such, the software outputs three different spinal lengths: anterior, posterior, and central.

 ## Table of contents
 1. Key features